If you tell yourself, “I hate my life,” then this guide on teaching you how to stop hating yourself will come in handy.

 “If you want to love what you do, abandon the passion mindset (“what can the world offer me?”) and instead adopt the craftsman mindset (“what can I offer the world?”).”

-You stop worrying about yourself so much and you put the energy into the mission.
+You stop worrying about yourself and hating yourself so much and you put the energy into the mission.
 There’s this idea in our culture that you’re supposed to feel good about yourself all the time and if you don’t something is wrong.

 I often tell people that happiness isn’t a goal of mine.
 They take it as me saying I’m unhappy when really it means that I know happiness and contentment will come as a byproduct of going on the mission.